Peer Tutoring Frequently Asked Questions

 We prefer to recruit students who’ve earned strong marks in specific courses, have a professor who would recommend them as a Peer Tutor, and who feel comfortable explaining concepts and modeling problem solving for peers.
 Usually, we prefer that a Tutor has completed the course they’re covering, but we occasionally do allow students to tutor for courses in which they’re currently enrolled.

 Prior tutoring experience always helps Tutors feel more comfortable in their role, but it is not a pre-requisite.

 Peer Tutoring pays through both Work Study and Student Employment accounts, depending on which designation you are eligible.
-Tutoring pays at a rate of $12/hour for 1-on-1 sessions, and $14/hour for small groups (2 or more students).
+Tutoring pays at a rate of $13/hour for 1-on-1 sessions, and $15/hour for small groups (2 or more students).
 In addition, we compensate for prep time at a rate of 30 minutes for each 1.5 hours of direct tutoring, resulting in a higher per-hour rate.

 Yes!
-30 minute, optional, paid tutor trainings are available throughout the semester.
-If you can’t make it to a scheduled training, you can contact the Academic Support Coordinator to set up a 10-15 minute meeting to learn about registering for employment at SMU, simple instructional practices to guide your sessions, and to voice any questions or concerns you have before starting Peer Tutoring.
+Before beginning tutoring, all Tutors meet with the Academic Support Coordinator to learn about registering for employment at SMU, to review simple instructional practices to guide your tutoring sessions, and to voice any questions or concerns you have before starting Peer Tutoring.

 Any student, from any academic background, may tutor courses in which they’ve excelled.
 Many of our students received support at one time in their academic careers, and many of them continue to receive support while tutoring others.
-Often, students who’ve had difficulties with a course in the past have the clearest understanding of how the issues with which another student may be struggling.
+Often, students who’ve had difficulties with a course in the past have the clearest understanding of the issues another student may be struggling with.